geoffreylink/Projects/08 Data Engineering/readme.md

 * Unsupervised learning, including clustering, anomaly detection, and topic modelling, where the goal is to discover structure in the data
 * Supervised learning, including classification and regression, where the goal is to predict a label for each data point based on various features

-<p>---</p>
-<p>p424 of Spark: The Definitive Guide:</p>
-<p>-</p>
-<p>Deployment Patterns:</p>
+## Deployment

-<p>- Offline data.
+* Offline data.
 Not data that you need to get an answer from quickly.
 Spark is well suited to this sort of deployment.
-Persist the model to disk (not low latency, very high!)</p>
+Persist the model to disk (not low latency, very high!)
-<p>- Database (usually a key-value store).
-This works well for something like recommendation but poorly for something like classification or regression where you cannot just look up a value for a given user but must calculate one based on the input.</p>
+* Database (usually a key-value store).
+This works well for something like recommendation but poorly for something like classification or regression where you cannot just look up a value for a given user but must calculate one based on the input
-<p>- PMML.
-Convert distributed model to one that can run locally.</p>
+* PMML.
+Convert distributed model to one that can run locally
-<p>- Online data.
-Structured Streaming - can be complex for some models.</p>
+* Online data.
+Structured Streaming - can be complex for some models

 <p>---</p>
 <p>p427 of Spark: The Definitive Guide:</p>
 <p>-</p>